Skalaw/Runloop-App/README.md

 ## Permissions
 INTERNET - needed to download the members of the Runloop company.
-ACCESS_NETWORK_STATE - we needed later to listen Broadcast CONNECTIVITY_CHANGE
+ACCESS_NETWORK_STATE - we needed to listen Broadcast CONNECTIVITY_CHANGE
 WRITE_EXTERNAL_STORAGE - need to save database Members - it worked in offline mode

 ## Options: